 - Architecture: Stone houses, garden and outbuildings.

-- State of Disrepair: Some parts are still standing, others in ruins.
+- State of disrepair: Some parts are still standing, others are in ruins.

 - Access: Access is free, but requires discretion and respect for the premises.

-- Photography: Capturing the atmosphere of a ghost house.
+- Photography: Capturing the atmosphere of a haunted house.

-- Exploration: Discover the stories of ancient inhabitants and traditional architecture.
+- Exploration: Discover the stories of the former inhabitants and the traditional architecture.

 Conclusion

-The Hauts-de-Seine offers a multitude of fascinating urbex sites for urban exploration enthusiasts.
-From the abandoned hospital in Nanterre to the former Renault factory in Boulogne-Billanc
+The Hauts-de-Seine department offers a multitude of fascinating urban exploration sites for fans of urban exploration.
+From the abandoned hospital in Nanterre to the former Renault factory in Boulogne-Billancourt.